-Black silicon (b-Si) has improved the performance of solar cells and photodetectors due to the excellent optics and surface passivation achieved with atomic-layer-deposited (ALD) dielectric films.
-One major reason for the success is the strong field-effect caused by the high density of fixed charges present in the dielectric.
-Depending on the device, the field-effect can be utilized also in a more active role than for mere surface passivation, including formation of floating and/or induced junctions in silicon devices.
-However, in order to utilize the field-effect efficiently, deeper understanding on thin film charge-induced electric field and its effects on charge carriers in b-Si is required.
-Here we investigate the field-effect in b-Si using Silvaco Atlas semiconductor device simulator.
-By studying the electric field and charge carrier profiles, we develop a model where the electrical properties of b-Si can be approximated with a planar surface, which significantly simplifies device level simulations.
-We validate the model by simulating the spectral response of a b-Si induced junction photodiode achieving less than 1% difference compared to experimental device performance in a wide range of wavelengths.
-Finally, we apply the model to study how variation in surface recombination velocity affects the short wavelength sensitivity and dynamic range in a b-Si photodiode.
+Black silicon (b-Si) has improved the performance of solar cells and photodetectors due to the excellent optics and surface passivation achieved with atomic layer deposition (ALD) dielectric films.
+One major reason for the success is the strong field effect caused by the high density of fixed charges present in the dielectric.
+Depending on the device, the field effect can be utilized also in a more active role than for mere surface passivation, including the formation of floating and/or induced junctions in silicon devices.
+However, in order to utilize the field effect efficiently, a deeper understanding of the thin-film charge-induced electric field and its effects on charge carriers in b-Si is required.
+Here, we investigate the field effect in b-Si using the Silvaco Atlas semiconductor device simulator.
+By studying the electric field and charge-carrier profiles, we develop a model where the electrical properties of b-Si can be approximated with a planar surface, which significantly simplifies the device-level simulations.
+We validate the model by simulating the spectral response of a b-Si -induced junction photodiode achieving less than 1% difference compared with experimental device performance in a wide range of wavelengths.
+Finally, we apply the model to study how variation in surface recombination velocity affects the short-wavelength sensitivity and dynamic range in a b-Si photodiode.